Link building is a double-edged sword.

 When evaluating the overall effectiveness of your link building strategy, you should keep in mind other, secondary benefits, like brand exposure, thought leadership demonstration, referral traffic, and earning you future publication opportunities.

-Because some of these factors are difficult to measure, you may not be able to objectively assess them during your link profile analysis.
+Because some of these factors are difficult to measure, you may not be able to objectively assess them during your backlink audit.

 If you’re interested in evaluating your competition’s backlink profiles, keep an eye out for the following:

-Consistency is key if you want your link profile analysis to be effective.
+Consistency is key if you want your backlink audit to be effective.

 You can start by committing to a regular schedule; at periodic intervals, you should be checking your progress, keeping an eye on your domain authority and number of inbound links.